a-thread/Meet-Aiden/ReadMe.md

 ## About Me

 I used a bootstrap navbar to make the logo and navigation.
-I customized it with Google Fonts and custom color to create a basic branded look.
+I customized it with Google Fonts and custom color to create a basic but branded look.

 Columns and rows were used to create a responsive layout for the "About Me" section.
 I used separate columns for the bio and image to optimize responsiveness and create a clean layout.